Three Major Financial Statements

 After the preparation of a trading account, a profit & loss account is prepared to determine the net profit earned or net loss incurred due to the operations of a business.
 It is an important final account of a business which shows the summarized view of revenues and expenses for a particular accounting period.

 In the horizontal form of a P&L account, Gross profit or Gross loss, whatever is determined from the trading account, is transferred accordingly.
 The debit side will have all expenses and the credit side – all receipts, both arising out of day-to-day activities.
-The difference between two sides of this account is either net profit or net loss, which is then transferred to the capital account.

 (Sample Format of a P&L Account)